 How to get in?

-Careful pilotage is required for the approach and good offshore conditions, but it is very well marked.
 Marina access is HW +/- 3 hours depending upon draft.
-Expect about 1.1 metres of water over the sill at half-tide, making it advisable for moderate to deep vessels to seek advice on how to clear the sill from the Marina Manager on the day of approach.
+Expect about 1.5 metres over the sill at half-tide, making it advisable for moderate to deep vessels to seek advice from the Marina Manager on how to clear the sill on the day of approach.

 Why visit here?

 From a boating point of view, Copelands Marina is within a day's sail, and sometimes in sight of the Scottish coast and the Isle of Man.
-It is an ideal destination to enjoy the historic town of Donaghadee and the Ard’s Peninsula, and is completely protected behind the marina’s high sided walls and tidal gate should strong easterlies develop.
+It is an ideal destination to enjoy the historic town of Donaghadee and the Ard’s Peninsula and is completely protected behind the marina’s high-sided walls and the tidal gate should strong easterlies develop.

 What facilities are available?